 It felt good……………………..for a few days

-Until, Unidas Podemos and their ineffectual PSOE friends, that pretend to run the country, made an announcement.
-You see their mission in life is to tax everything as much as possible, redistribute all the money they can via their own ministries and according to their own system and encourage as many people as possible to be dependant on the state in order to make them popular.
+Until, Unidas Podemos and their PSOE friends, made an announcement.
+You see their mission in life, it seems, is to tax everything as much as possible, redistribute all the money they can via their own ministries and according to their own system and encourage as many people as possible to be dependant on the state in order to make them popular.
 They see Wealth Tax as being an important tool in their arsenal, despite the fact that in reality it raises a tiny amount of tax each year.
 All it actually does is push people out of the country.
 M. Hollande tried this in 2016 and managed to irritate the wealthy so much that they just left France for countries like the UK, Portugal and even Russia.
 M. Macron eliminated the tax in 2018 because it caused a significant overall reduction in tax revenues.

 Wait for it…